AdguardTeam/AdguardKnowledgeBase/13.technical-support/01.How-to-collect-HAR-file/docs.en.md

 Reproduce the error.
 Save data in HAR format (CTRL + S).

-In Internet Explorer you need to use [HttpWatch](https://www.httpwatch.com/) application.
+In Internet Explorer you need to use the [HttpWatch](https://www.httpwatch.com/) application.

 Download and install HttpWatch.
-Enable recording in HttpWatch before reproducing an error.
+Enable recording in HttpWatch before reproducing the error.
 Reproduce the issue.
 Stop HttpWatch recording after the error is reproduced.
 Save the data in HAR format.